roboconf/roboconf.github.io/en/user-guide-snapshot/roboconf-commands.md

 #
 # If the instance to copy is associated with a deployment target,
 # then the copy will also be associated with it.
-# @parameter: a root instance name
+# @parameter: a root instance's path
 # @parameter: a new instance name
-Replicate myRoot as myRoot2
+Replicate /myRoot as myRoot2

 # Rename an instance.
-# @parameter: an instance path
+# @parameter: an instance's path
 # @parameter: a new instance name
 Rename /myRoot2 as myRootCopy

 # Associate a root/scoped instance with a given target.
-# @parameter: an instance path
+# @parameter: a scoped instance's path
 # @parameter: a target ID
 Associate /myRootCopy with 3

 # Change the state of an instance.
-# @parameter: an instance path
+# @parameter: an instance's path
 # @parameter: a stable Roboconf state
 Change status of /myRoot/myInstance to NOT_DEPLOYED
 Change status of /myRoot/myInstance to DEPLOYED_STOPPED